Let Autofill in Excel Do the Data Entry Work For You!

 Times

-Like dates, Excel can also extend series of times.
+Like dates, Excel can also extend series of time intervals.
 To extend times by one hour, you only need to enter the initial hour.
 Select the cell and autofill from there.
 Anything more complicated than that will require entering the pattern in multiple cells first.

 You can also create your own autofill lists.
 For example, if you’re always creating worksheets that contain a list of attorneys in your department and you’re tired of typing them in every time, you can let autofill do the work for you.
 Follow these steps to make that list a permanent option and then drop it into a new workbook.